Gouvernathor/parliamentarch/README.rst

   orientation, and with the cut diameter being on the bottom (the top left and top right corners of the rectangle are empty).
 - The seats will placed in rows, such that:
-  - Each seat is described from two concentric circles, with one bigger actual radius and one smaller apparent radius, respectively.
-The apparent radius divided by the actual radius makes the "seat radius factor", which may be 1 in which case the two radii are equal (radii is the plural of radius).
   - The rows are semicircular arcs concentric to the inner and outer arcs.
-  - The difference between the radii of two consecutive rows is a constant.
+  - The difference between the radii of two consecutive rows is a constant called the "row thickness" (radii is the plural of radius).
-  - The actual diameter of the seats is equal to that constant.
+  - The seat are circles (or disk) of equal radius.
+That radius divided by the row thickness makes the "seat radius factor".
   - The center of a seat is on the arc of that seat's row.
   - In a given row, the distance between two neighboring seats is a constant.
   - The innermost row's arc is the inner arc.
-  - The outermost row's arc's radius is equal to the outer arc's radius minus the big radius of a seat, so that no seat may overlap the outer arc.
+  - The radius of the outermost row's arc is equal to the radius of the outer arc minus the row thickness, such that no seat may overlap the outer arc.
-  - The bottom-most seats of each row, which means the first and last seat of each row, are placed such that their apparent circumferences are tangent to the bottom of the rectangle.
+  - The bottom-most seats of each row, which means the first and last seat of each row, are tangent to the bottom of the rectangle.
   - When only one seat is placed in a row, the previous rule does not apply and the seat is placed at the horizontal center of the diagram.